Anthony Richardson (American football): College career

 Richardson appeared in just four games during his first year at Florida in 2020, completing one of two passes for 27 yards with a touchdown and interception.
 He was able to redshirt his first year of collegiate eligibility.
 Richardson entered 2021 as the backup to Emory Jones.
-Against the LSU Tigers, he replaced Jones and completed 10 of 19 passes for 167 yards with three touchdowns, two interceptions and a rushing touchdown.
+Against the LSU Tigers, he replaced Jones and completed 10 of 19 passes for 167 yards, three touchdowns, and two interceptions to go along with a rushing touchdown.